 4. Map out your channels

-As a PR pro, you’ve probably memorised the PESO model by heart.
+As a PR pro, you’ve probably memorized the PESO model by heart.
 This Venn-Diagram, created by Spin Sucks founder Gini Dietrich, allows communications specialists to take advantage of and integrate different media channels under one holistic strategy.

 We don’t mean to brag, but we recently interviewed Gini on the future of PR.